The Undergraduate Program

 A: Majors are required to complete 9 courses in history, 4 of which must be in their chosen specialization- a single field of history defined in consultation with a member of UNDED.
 Concentrators must take 6 history courses, and 3 within their specialization.
 A specialization does not appear on the student’s transcript but provides an organizing principle for the program and is required by the department.
 Majors must also complete at least two seminars, one of which must be in the specialization.
 There is no seminar requirement for concentrators.

 Finally, majors must fulfill a breadth requirement by taking 3 courses far removed from their specialization (one removed in time and two removed in space).
 Concentrators must take two breadth courses: one removed in time and one removed in space.
-(Please see pages 4-6 of the Undergraduate Handbook for a more detailed explanation on selecting such courses.)
+(Please see the Undergraduate Handbook for a more detailed explanation on selecting such courses.)
 Note that a member of UNDED must approve both the specialization and breadth courses outlined on your yearly Plan of Study Form in order to ensure that the degree requirements are being met.
-After being signed by an UNDED member, the Plan of Study form must be filed with the Undergraduate Administrator.
+After being signed by an UNDED member, the Plan of Study Form must be filed with the Undergraduate Administrator.

 Q: When should I declare my major?